 Leave a comment

-I Found God today in the blessing of my neighbors.
+I Found God today in prayers for a woman.

 Leave a comment